xythobuz/OpenRaider/README.md

 ## Building

-Do a standard cmake out-of-source build and then run the resulting executable:
+Do a standard cmake out-of-source build to get a debug configuration and then run the resulting executable:

-    mkdir build
-    cd build
+    mkdir build && cd build
-    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    cmake ..
-    make
+    make run
-    ./src/OpenRaider

 On Mac OS X, running `make install` will produce a (more or less) distributable OpenRaider.app bundle.